 Agile is perhaps the most popular method in today’s PPM spheres.
-Agile practices are usually opposed to the Waterfall methods inasmuch as they place a premium on speed and flexibility (while Waterfall emphasizes predictability and replicability).
-Agile can basically be described as a way for small, empowered project teams to self-organize in order to deliver on changing project requirements.
+Furthermore, agile practices are usually opposed to the Waterfall methods inasmuch as they place a premium on speed and flexibility (while Waterfall emphasizes predictability and replicability).
+Moreover, agile can basically be described as a way for small, empowered project teams to self-organize in order to deliver on changing project requirements.
 Here are a few of the guiding principles of Agile delivery: adaptive planning, involvement of customers or project/product owners, adaptability to change in project scopes, collaborative work… and much more.

 Agile originated in the software development world and has since gained huge traction across a wide range of various industries and lines of business, from theoretical research to consumer goods.
 Overall, Agile is a method of choice for organizations and projects in need of a responsive, fast-paced, and adaptable schedule.

 Introduced in the 1980s, the Scrum approach is one of the highest-profile avatars of Agile.

 Scrum breaks down project work into short iterative “sprints” (typically over two-week cycles and with short “daily scrum meetings”) led by a so-called “Scrum master”.
 Scrum works best for small cross-functional teams (a dozen people at most) and challenges the traditional approach to resource management since, in a Scrum framework, team members may self-assign to the tasks of their choosing.
 Like other Agile methodologies, Scrum originated in the realm of software development but has gradually gained traction and popularity across all kinds of industries.
 The signature tool of Scrum teams is the Kanban board.